sameer0013/Tuberculosis-Detection/README.md

 		you can get some random images from here.`

-and ya if you dont have dataset for testing worry not you can get it from [kaggle](https://www.kaggle.com/datasets/raddar/chest-xrays-tuberculosis-from-india)
+and yes if you dont have dataset for testing worry not you can get it from [kaggle](https://www.kaggle.com/datasets/raddar/chest-xrays-tuberculosis-from-india)